Ibo Island Lodge

 There are no specific childcare facilities however children are most welcome and there are plenty of activities to occupy them.
 Food and meal times can easily be tailored to suit the younger guest and baby sitting can also be arranged where necessary.

 The tropical gardens are planted with frangipani, bougainvillea and palms with two fresh water swimming pools providing the perfect escape from the tropical heat.
 There is a lovely rooftop terrace where cocktails and frosty Mozambican beer can always be found.

-There are fantastic diving and snorkeling opportunities from Ibo Island Lodge and is a registered PADI dive center, also a trip to the nearby isolated sand bank is a very popular excursion.
+There are fantastic diving and snorkelling opportunities from Ibo Island Lodge and is a registered PADI dive centre, also a trip to the nearby isolated sand bank is a very popular excursion.
 Other options include a trip to explore Ibo Island town, the silversmiths tour, kayaking and bird watching.
 Sailing in the traditional dhow sailing boats and fishing is also on offer.